 If you run a software company, you can even find out who is using your software and that of your competitors.

 Spying on your competitors’ newsletter strategy used to mean creating a fake email account, signing up to each newsletter individually and scouring through hundreds of emails one-by-one.

 Not so with Owletter.
 Owletter takes a screenshot of each newsletter and allows you to compare several at the same time to give you an overview of the design and content, and presents data such as frequency, timings and the companies SPAM reputation.

 Most competitor analysis tools focus on measuring online engagement.
 However, the Symanto Insights Platform is unique on our list for also providing deep insight into consumer attitudes.
 Not only can you assess engagement on review sites and social media networks, but you can also get statistics and insights into the pain points, preferences and personality traits of your competitors’ customers.

 This information is invaluable when it comes to both your marketing and wider business strategy.
 Discover for yourself how the Symanto Insights Platform can help your business.
-Get in touch or book a free personalised demo of the Symanto Insights Platform.
+Get in touch or sign up to start your 21-day free trial today.